Slip and Falls at Nursing Homes

 If the nursing home is liable, then, generally, the damages are paid either by the general liability insurance carrier or through professional liability insurance.
 Which coverage is used depends on various factors beginning with the cause of the slip and fall at the nursing home.

-At Philbrook Law Office, we demand compensation for a senior’s injuries including demanding compensation for their medical bills, pain and suffering, and any scarring or disfigurement.
+At Philbrook Law, we demand compensation for a senior’s injuries including demanding compensation for their medical bills, pain and suffering, and any scarring or disfigurement.
 We file wrongful death claims when a loved one tragically dies due to Vancouver or Battle Ground, WA slip and fall accidents.
 To schedule a free consultation, call us at 360-695-3309 or fill out our contact form.

 Founding Attorney Matthew Philbrook attended Clark College, Washington State University, and Gonzaga University School of Law.
-He is a member of the Washington State and Oregon State Bar Associations and started Philbrook Law Office in 2005.
+He is a member of the Washington State and Oregon State Bar Associations and started Philbrook Law in 2005.
 He specializes in Personal Injury, DUI and Criminal Defense cases.
 Learn more about Mr. Philbrook.